 The sooty oystercatcher’s and pied oystercatcher’s diets likewise differ, with the sooty oystercatcher’s containing more hard-shelled prey than the pied oystercatcher.
 This reduces inter-species competition and enables their coexistence in the same areas of habitat.

 Respect signs restricting access in the sooty oystercatcher’s habitat areas and be aware that beach-combing, fishing, 4WD, horseriding and dogwalking in these specific areas can negatively affect the birds.

-If you have seen or suspect the sooty oystercatcher at any location, please report it to IndigiScapes on (07) 3824 8611.
+If you have seen or suspect you have seen a sooty oystercatcher, please report it to Atlas of Living Australia.